andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land.md

 Woof.

 Well at least I have a month to think it all over.

+So I spend the month *thinking* and not a minute of *doing*.

+As the March 6 deadline looms ever more sinister with each passing day I realize my window to snag a headshot before I leave for my Utah ski trip on March 3rd is rapidly closing.
+While working from home before my evening flight I spend my entire lunch break struggling to snap an adequate headshot.

+It started with a simple "headshot examples" google image search.
+A panoply of aggressively beautiful people suddenly appear on my phone screen.
+Ok so all I have to do is look natural and find a nice set of high cheekbones and chiseled jaw in my size.
+I have a great exposed brick wall and a skylight so the lighting should be

+The most jarring thing of the entire experience was the amount of grease my forehead can generate in a single morning of staring at a computer screen.

+So the light is too bright.
+I need some sort of shade.
+So I take a quick inventory and find the perfect technological implement for my situation.

+A used pizza box.

 I spent a stupid amount of time getting a headshot.
 Pizza box.